danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Abstract

-Although several papers have been published that give a broad technical overview of RIOT, there are as yet no overview documents focused specifically on guiding technical decision making within the developer community.
-This document aims to reflect a consensus on the reasoning behind RIOT design and implementation, and so inform efforts for the future.
-It has been reviewed widely by both contributors and maintainers to ensure it reflects collective understanding; differences in understanding that were exposed in the process were resolved.

-The result is a record of concrete criteria to help new contributors get up to speed more quickly, and to help both new and experienced developers to resolve technical debates.
+This document presents key design aspects of the RIOT operating system: its application contexts and design rationales.
+It aims to reflect a consensus on the reasoning behind RIOT design, in order to help new contributors get up to speed more quickly and provide common ground for technical debates.

 ## Status